 8. Christmas piñata

 You might have thought that a piñata would hold only sweets and chocolate, but you can also fill them with small gifts – think bouncy balls, shaped rubber bands, stamps, plastic jewellery, and gold coins!

 And some white confetti or shredded paper will make it seem like it’s snowing when the kids finally break in!

-Ok, so it’s a messy one, but filling their pressies with fake snow, glitter, and cotton wool will make it look like a big Christmassy explosion when they open their presents!
+Ok, so it’s a messy one, but filling their pressies with fake snow, glitter, and cotton wool is one of the most fun ways to give your kids their Christmas presents because it will make it look like a big Christmassy explosion when they open their presents!

 10. What’s that up the chimney?